-Treats high blood pressure (hypertension) and heart failure.
+Treats high blood pressure, congestive heart failure, and other heart problems.
+A lower blood pressure can reduce the risk of stroke and heart attack.
 This medicine is an angiotensin-converting enzyme (ACE) inhibitor.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to enalapril.
 Do not use this medicine if you are pregnant, have a history of angioedema (swelling of the hands, face, mouth, or throat) after receiving an ACE inhibitor, or have hereditary or idiopathic angioedema.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.